-A total of 703 individual organisms, representing 100 species, were collected during benthic grab sampling.
-Benthic fauna occurred in greater densities at the Impact sites than at the Control sites (Figure 9) with 553 individuals collected from Impact sites and 150 sampled at the Control sites.
-It should be noted that the use of the term "control" site should not imply that these sites are pristine and have not anthropogenic impacts.
+A Total of 703 individual organisms, representing 100 species, were collected during benthic grab sampling.
+Benthic fauna occurred in greater densities at the Impact sites than at the Control sites (Figure 10) with 553 individuals collected from Impact sites and 150 sampled at the Control sites.

-Species richness was also significantly higher at the combined Impact sites than at combined Control sites (Figure 10).
-However, there was also more variation at the Impact sites than the Control sites, both for density (Figure 11) and species richness (Figure 12).
+Species richness was also significantly higher at the combined Impact sites than at combined Control sites (Figure 11).
+However, there was also more variation at the Impact sites than the Control sites, both for density (Figure 12) and species richness (Figure 13).
 Impact sites closest to the Development site had lower density and species richness than those further away, possibly due to the gradient of increasing disturbance towards the Port area.